richchurcher/a_cloud_of_hexlings/README.md

 - [ ] Say, four rooms with boss at end
 - [ ] Distribute enemies throughout
 - [ ] Distribute food for hexlings
+- [ ] Hexling colour degrades to grey when damaged
 - [ ] Hexlings can feed to regain health
 - [ ] Ensure hexling damage is function of health
 - [ ] For the purposes of the theme, allow a _lot_ of hexlings?
 But also a lot of enemies, for